 In a strong rental market, rental concessions are not common.
 Rental concessions are more commonly used:

-- To Fill a Vacancy Quickly- Landlords will offer incentives when they want to get a vacancy filled quickly or when they have had a prolonged vacancy that they have not been able to find a tenant for.
+- To Fill a Vacancy Quickly: Landlords will offer incentives when they want to get a vacancy filled quickly or when they have had a prolonged vacancy that they have not been able to find a tenant for.

-- Lease Renewal- A landlord may offer a tenant a concession when the tenant’s lease comes up for renewal in the hopes that the tenant will renew their lease instead of moving out of the rental property.
+- Lease Renewal: A landlord may offer a tenant a concession when the tenant’s lease comes up for renewal in the hopes that the tenant will renew their lease instead of moving out of the rental property.

-- Sluggish Rental Market- When there are more available units in an area than there are interested renters, a landlord may offer a concession to attract these renters to their property.
+- Sluggish Rental Market: When there are more available units in an area than there are interested renters, a landlord may offer a concession to attract these renters to their property.

-- First Coming to Market- When a landlord has a larger rental property that they are renting out for the first time, it is common for the landlord to offer a concession, such as a free month’s rent, in order to get the majority of the units occupied quickly.
+- First Coming to Market: When a landlord has a larger rental property that they are renting out for the first time, it is common for the landlord to offer a concession, such as a free month’s rent, in order to get the majority of the units occupied quickly.

 Pros of Rental Concessions

-- Fill Vacancy Quickly- The first benefit of a rental concession is that it allows landlords to find tenants to fill vacancies sooner.
+- Fill Vacancy Quickly: The first benefit of a rental concession is that it allows landlords to find tenants to fill vacancies sooner.

-- Decreases Vacancies- If landlords in the area use rental concessions to get their vacancies filled quickly, the occupancy rate in the area will increase.
-This will lead to fewer vacant units, and thus fewer options for tenants looking to rent.
+- Decreases Vacancies: If landlords in the area use rental concessions to get their vacancies filled quickly, the occupancy rate in the area will increase.
+This will lead to fewer vacant units and thus fewer options for tenants looking to rent.
 With greater demand, this will hopefully drive rental prices up in the future.

-- Certain Concessions Expire After Original Lease Term- Concessions are a way to attract tenants to your property.
-Concessions such as a free month of rent, free parking spot or free access to an on-site gym usually expire after the initial lease term.
+- Certain Concessions Expire After Original Lease Term: Concessions are a way to attract tenants to your property.
+Concessions such as a free month of rent, free parking spot, or free access to an onsite gym usually expire after the initial lease term.
 Other concessions, such as reduced rent, do not expire.
 In these situations, you would have to serve notice of rent increase or collect an additional security deposit.

 Cons of Rental Concessions

-- When to End Concession- Most reasonable people do not expect to get a free month’s rent every time they sign a lease.
+- When to End Concession: Most reasonable people do not expect to get a free month’s rent every time they sign a lease.
 Other concessions can be more difficult to take away.
-For example, if you offered the tenant a free parking space for their first year and now want the tenant to pay for the space after the initial lease expires.
-The tenant may get upset that they now have to pay for something that was once free and look to find another apartment.
+For example, if you offered the tenant a free parking space for their first year and now want the tenant to pay for space after the initial lease expires.
+The tenant may get upset that they now have to pay for something that was once free and may look to find another apartment.

-- Raising the Rent- If you have offered a reduced monthly rent to a tenant, you will have to serve the tenant with a notice of rent increase when their lease expires.
+- Raising the Rent: If you have offered a reduced monthly rent to a tenant, you will have to serve the tenant with a notice of rent increase when their lease expires.
 You could also sign a new lease with the tenant with a new rent price.
 The tenant may not be happy that their rent is going up, so may look to move out of the unit.

-- Security Deposit Concession and Damage to the Unit- If you have offered a reduced security deposit or have not collected any deposit from the tenant, you are putting yourself at risk if the tenant damages the property or does not pay their rent.
+- Security Deposit Concession and Damage to the Unit: If you have offered a reduced security deposit or have not collected any deposit from the tenant, you are putting yourself at risk if the tenant damages the property or does not pay their rent.

-- Tenant Turnover- Tenants who move in because of a concession may move out once that concession expires to look for another property with a similar rental concession.
+- Tenant Turnover: Tenants who move in because of a concession may move out once that concession expires to look for another property with a similar rental concession.

-- Attract the Wrong Type of Tenants- Rental concessions may attract tenants looking for a freebie.
-These tenants might stop paying their rent or could break other terms of the lease and you will have to deal with the eviction process.
+- Attract the Wrong Type of Tenants: Rental concessions may attract tenants looking for a freebie.
+These tenants might stop paying their rent or could break other terms of the lease, and you will have to deal with the eviction process.

 - One way to hedge against this is to put a clause in the lease that states if the tenant moves out before the lease term, the tenant has to pay back the full amount of the concession.
-So if their security deposit was reduced by $500, they would have to pay the landlord back this $500.
+If their security deposit was reduced by $500, they would have to pay the landlord back this $500.